-Falon Catalano enters her first season as pitching coach for the Blue Raider softball team.
+Falon Catalano enters her second season on the coaching staff at Middle Tennessee.
+For 2013, Catalano takes on the Director of Operations responsibilities.
 Before coming to Middle Tennessee, she spent two seasons at Riverdale High School as an assistant coach.

 Catalano begin her collegiate career at Lipscomb, where she was 1-0 in four appearances from the pitching circle with 11 strikeouts in 12.2 innings pitched.
 Catalano hit .308 in 26 plate appearances and was 2-of-4 on stolen base attempts.